Canadian Personal Finance Blog

 For those who don’t understand my scratchings it is:

-1. Use 150 cheques over a calendar year (approximately) (I even added an example cheque, hence the “Pay to you $2 box” it is supposed to be a real cheque).
+1. Use 150 cheques over a calendar year (approximately) (I even added an example cheque, hence the “Pay to you $2 box” it is supposed to be an actual cheque).

 2. Run out of cheques at the most inopportune time possible (hence the graphic of the screaming face)